brianobot/account_app/README.md

 # Account App

-Django custom app to handle account functionality such as creating users (for Authentication) and profiles (to stored additional user data)
+Django custom app to handle account functionality in a Django Web Application such as creating users (for Authentication/Authorization) and user-profiles (to stored additional user data and configurations)

 ## Description
 This application solves the problem of having to build a custom django application for account management which uses email/password as authentication factors from scratch, the codebase is constantly updated and improved to fixed known bugs and vulnerability and improve efficiency

-## Usage
+## Installation and Setup
 - Clone the repo into a local machine
+- Rename the repo directory to `accounts` and move into your Django project base directory (same level as manage.py)
-- Open the Folder in any IDE of your choice (you can optionally work from the OS folder viewer)
+- Open the Folder (Containing your Django Project) in any IDE of your choice (you can optionally work from Your File Explorer view)
-- Add the `account_app.apps.AccountAppConfig` to your installed application in your `settings.py` file
+- Add the `accounts.apps.AccountAppConfig` to your installed application in your `settings.py` file
-- Add the following lines to your project settings file `settings.py` by default
+- Add the following lines to your project's settings (`settings.py`)
     ```
-    AUTH_USER_MODEL = 'account.User'
+    AUTH_USER_MODEL = 'accounts.User'

     LOGIN_REDIRECT_URL = "/"
     LOGOUT_REDIRECT_URL = '/' # rethink this process